YourTechAngels/HelpWhoNeeds/README.md

 In the About pages you will find information on User data, GDPR, Privacy & Term and Conditions.

-Django - Gelocation features & Rest Framework have been used.
+#Technical Architecture
+ Front End- REACT (Materila UI), Client-side Rendering BackEnd -Django framework- Gelocation features & Rest Framework, PostGresSQL RDS in AWS AWS Cloud Hosting- EC2 server

-Future Enhancements include but are not limited to:
+#Future Enhancements include but are not limited to:

 Feedback rating for Volunteer Service
 Feedback Rating for App - hease of use etc
 Video/Voice Features
+Submit Rota by Volunteer